EFWob/OdroidGoRadio/README.md

 - compatibility issues found with recent ESP32 core 2.0.x.
 Currently the only workaround is to use core 1.0.6.
 See a bit more in section
   [Compiling](#compiling)
 - The blue onboard-LED can now flicker following the beat of the music.
 [See below.](#blue-led)
-- Some bug fixes to improve overall robustness.
+- Some changes to improve overall robustness.

 **20220528**
 You can now use your Odroid-Go-Radio as [Bluetooth stream player](#using-bluetooth).